19 Powerful Ways to Grow a Travel YouTube Channel in 2025

 vlogging with my cheap lav mic kit

-While drone footage is certainly nice to have and viewers have wondered why I never added it to my videos, it is expensive, cumbersome to pack, TSA/destination research is required and you need optimum film time to unpack and set up your shot.
-Drones are used mostly for short b-roll clips which last 6-8 seconds of wow-factor in a video and it doesn’t make much of a dent in your storyline.
-When you are a solo creator crossing multiple borders and through airport TSA, you have to consider if those 8 seconds are worth your energy, itinerary time and expense.
-But hey, that’s my two cents.
-You do you.
+While drone footage is certainly nice to have and viewers have wondered why I never added it to my videos, I will say- it is expensive, cumbersome to pack, TSA/destination research is required and you need film time and decent conditions to unpack and set up your shot.
+Drones are used mostly for short b-roll clips which last 8-10 seconds of aerial wow-factor but it doesn’t make a dent in your storyline.

 Check out my vlogging and blogging gear I use for recommendations of what works and download my camera equipment buying guide if you’re looking to do a little investing in gear.